-We advise travelers to wear slip-on shoes in the airport security line.
+It’s best to wear slip-on shoes in the airport security line.
 You’ll have to take your shoes off and put them in the screening bin before walking through the metal detector, and flyers fumbling with tangled laces or strappy sandals could hold up the line.
-Plus, if you’re in a hurry to catch your flight, slip-on shoes will be easy to put back on and thus will hasten your transit from the end of security to the terminal.
+Plus, if you’re in a hurry to catch your flight, slip-on shoes will be easy to put back on and thus hasten your transit from the end of security to your gate.

-Note that children under the age of 12 and adults ages 75 and older may leave their shoes on during screening.
+Note that travelers aged 75+ or under 13 may leave their shoes on during screening.

 Jewelry or Piercings … or Anything Metal, for That Matter

 If you set off the metal detector, you’re in for additional screening—or at least a little extra attention while other travelers stream past you.
-Everything from metal fasteners on clothes to body piercings to keys in your pocket could cause alarm in the security line.
+Everything from metal clothing fasteners and body piercings to keys in your pocket could cause an alarm in the security line.